 - Your car hits something.
 It might be another car or truck, a tree or a telephone pole.
 Even at 30 mph, your car is badly damaged.
-It will absorb some of the force of the crash, but not all - You hit the car.
+It will absorb some of the force of the crash, but not all. - You hit the car.
 After your car stops, the force of the crash has to go somewhere.
 Next, it hits you and anybody else in the car.
 If you are not wearing a safety belt, your body will be thrown forward until you're stopped by something, like the windshield, the dashboard, or the steering wheel.
 You get the idea.
 The human body will absorb more of the force of the crash.
-But it is still not over. - ➤ Your internal organs crash too.
+But it is still not over. - Your internal organs crash too.
 Once your body has come to a stop against some part of the car, the force of the crash goes on inside you.
 You brain slams against your skull.
 Your lungs hit your rib cage.
 Your kidneys and other organs may also smash into your bones.
 It is this part of the crash that causes many internal injuries.
+With greater speed comes the risk of greater injury.

 Crashes can be life-altering or life-ending experiences.
-That's why your best protection is to properly buckle up every time and to always drive safely.
-Every day, individuals break laws while driving.
-The most common traffic violation is speeding.
-Other traffic laws commonly broken are careless driving, failure to yield, and following too closely.
+That's why your best protection is to properly buckle up every time, obey the speed limit laws and always drive safety.